2018 Bangladesh road-safety protests: Official response

-Aftermath
+Police response

 In response to the protests, national authorities launched "Traffic Week", a week-long road-safety program.
 On its first day, 5 August, 19,366 cases were filed for traffic rule violators, with 25,882 more recorded the following day.

 Bangladesh police filed 34 cases against protesters and arrested at least 37 of them.
 No charges were filed against the attackers over attacks on protesters and journalists.
 Photographer Shahidul Alam was detained for interrogation and remanded by police due to his social media activity on the protest; Amnesty International condemned the arrest.

-In retaliation to the arrest of protesters, Noakhali District's Noakhali University on 9 August announced its indefinite closure until all protesters were released.

 According to an official in the cyber crime division of the Dhaka metropolitan police, up to 1,200 social media accounts have been identified to allegedly spread rumours.
 In addition to police officers, members of pro-government youth league BCL, also asked followers to send examples of anyone allegedly spreading rumours.
 Posts featuring the names and pictures of alleged activists including four women were spread across Facebook and Instagram.
 These actions have made many students in Dhaka to panic and made them stop posting about the protests online.
 There are also reports of terrified students deleting their online messages of support to the protests.
-On 9 August, Dhaka University authority handed over one of their student to police with the assistance of pro-government youth league BCL for his Facebook posts.

 Dhaka Metropolitan Police (DMP) scrutinised over 1,500 profiles on different social media and launched legal action against 150 such profile holders for their alleged involvement in instigating anarchy during the movement.